Phillip-Generation/SBA-BSM-Website/README.md

 3. Clone a copy of the project to your local machine
 4. In the root directory of your project, use the command line to create a file named "index.html" and a folder named "resources"
 5. Using the command line, navigate to the "resources" folder you just created and create 2 folders.
 One named "css" and one named "img".
 Navigate to the "css" folder and create a file named "style.css"
-6. Take a screen shot of your teminal showing the commands you used to complete steps 3,4,5 add it the img folder
+6. Take a screen shot of your teminal showing the commands you used to complete steps 3,4,5 and add it the img folder

 * **HMTL**